The WSU School of Music offers two degree types; (1) the Bachelor of Music (BM), and (2) the Bachelor of Arts in Music (BA)

 Bachelor of Music (BM) in Music History & Literature

 The Music Honors Program was designed for students who have demonstrated the ability to do superior work both academically and musically.
 Eligibility to enter the program is dependent upon your current standing in the applied music major or concentration (i.e., Categories III/IIIA or IV/IVA), your grade point average (3.0 GPA overall, 3.5 GPA in all music courses), and permission of an Honors Project Director.
 If you are interested in attaining a Bachelor of Music Degree with Honors in Music, you are encouraged to discuss your ideas with Dr. Loranger.
-A complete description of eligibility for the School of Music Honors Program is available in the Music Office.

 The School of Music offers three Master degrees: